hardrockbluesky/BKBS_PSX/README.md

 * You may, however, use those contents non-commercially provided you properly credit me and you.
 Make clear what is mine and what is yours.
 Your usage is not my endorsement of your project.
 If you use it for anything I deem in poor taste or hateful, your permission/license will be revoked.
 * [mkpsxiso](https://github.com/Lameguy64/mkpsxiso) is included under GPL 2.0.
 * .C source files are modified or copied from MBDesigns' project linked above, with permission given from him to redistribute and modify.
 (Main.c having the most extensive changes)
-* Any included files or code from PSY-Q are Sony's.
+* PSY-Q files and code are owned by Sony and not distributed with this repo.
 They are likely abandonware at this point but I do not own them and neither can you!
 * Given the above, and excepting anything from PSY-Q, this project and its code other than the Data and Audio folders are [licensed under MIT](License.txt).
 I want to see more homebrew, please!

 ### Other Credits: